 - Black patches may appear on the chest and legs as well

 - It’s considered less desirable when black hairs are showing through the white base coat

-As you can see, there is a lot of room for variation in the harlequin coat!
+As you can see, there is a lot of room for variation in the Harlequin Great Dane coat!

-While breeders should take certain steps to avoid breeding mismarked harlequins, there’s still no guarantee that even the most careful of breedings will not result in litters will not produce at least some puppies with mismarkings.
+While breeders should take certain steps to avoid breeding mismarked Harlequin Danes, there’s still no guarantee that even the most careful of breedings will not result in litters will not produce at least some puppies with mismarkings.

 For owners, these marking guidelines are really only relevant if you intend to show the dog.
-If your only interest is in finding a fantastic family pet, then you have little need to worry over the specific nature of these markings.
+If your only interest is in finding a fantastic family pet for your home, then you have little need to worry over the specific nature of these markings.

 You will be much better served by picking a dog whose personality is a good fit instead of selecting one based on a particular “look”.

-While some harlequin Great Danes may look similar, no two will have identical coats.
+While some Harlequin Danes may look similar, no two will have identical coats.
 This can make for a fun sense of pride and appreciation for your “extra” unique Great Dane 😉

 What is the difference between a Harlequin and a Merle Great Dane?

-The primary difference between a harlequin and merle Great Dane is in their base coat color.
-While harlequins have a white base coat, merle Great Danes have a pale to dark gray merle base color.
+The primary difference between a Harlequin and Merle Great Dane is in their base coat color.
+While a Harlequin has a white base coat, merle Great Danes have a pale to dark gray merle base color.